 Electricity

-Repair category 1
+Repair category 2

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+Notes Although we have been advised that the property has been re-wired at ground and first floor level, aspects of the electrical installation are dated and further future upgrading may be required.
+The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.